-Comfort food like 20-piece mugs of crispy maple-cured bacon and a variety of eggs benedict choices (think crabcake benny and maple sausage patty benny), griddled pancakes paired with New Hampshire maple syrup, and famous golden hash brown specials topped with melted cheese or sausage gravy can be found at Red Arrow Diner.
+Comfort food such as a mug of 20 pieces of crispy maple-cured bacon and a variety of eggs Benedict choices (think crabcake benny and maple sausage patty benny), griddled pancakes paired with New Hampshire maple syrup, and famous golden hash brown specials topped with melted cheese or sausage gravy can be found at Red Arrow Diner.

-The cozy New Jersey cafe Sam A.M. churns out breakfast dishes and sandwiches with locally sourced ingredients alongside espresso beverages like fresh-milk lattes.
+The cozy New Jersey cafe Sam A.M. makes out breakfast dishes and sandwiches with locally sourced ingredients alongside espresso beverages such as fresh-milk lattes.
 Try the pimento breakfast sandwich with a farm egg and house pimento on ciabatta, oatmeal sweetened with maple syrup and loaded with dried cranberries, pumpkin seeds, and pecans, or one of the weekly grits breakfast specials topped with a fried egg and shredded cheese.

-If you're in Cincinnati, you need to swing by Tucker's Restaurant for some goetta -- a German-inspired meat-and-grain sausage that's popular in the area.
-The classic mom-and-pop counter joint serves up generous-sized slices, cooked to crispy perfection on the outside and soft on the inside, as a side dish, built into a cheesy omelet, or a breakfast special occasionally.
+If you're in Cincinnati, you need to swing by Tucker's Restaurant for some goetta — a German-inspired meat-and-grain sausage that's popular in the area.
+The classic mom-and-pop counter joint serves up generous-sized slices, cooked to crispy perfection on the outside and soft on the inside, as a side dish, built into a cheesy omelet, or as an occasional breakfast special.

 At Tulsa's Dilly Diner, you'll find awesome food and friendly, quick service.
 And with the quick service, you won't have to wait long to dig into a plate of breakfast tacos, fluffy and warm biscuits with gravy, or "The Jed," a huge, fresh-baked cinnamon roll, topped with your choice of a brown sugar pecan glaze or traditional whipped cream cheese frosting.